Man Utd vs Man City prediction: How will Manchester derby play out?

 Erling Haaland and Marcus Rashford go head to head in the Manchester derby at Old Trafford

-Manchester City enter Saturday afternoon’s clash against Manchester United with an impressive recent record in the derby, having won the last three fixtures between the sides by an aggregate score of 12-4.
+Manchester City enter this afternoon’s clash against Manchester United with an impressive recent record in the derby, having won the last three fixtures between the sides by an aggregate score of 12-4.

 That includes the 6-3 thrashing they dished out at the Etihad Stadium in October, where the irrepressible Erling Haaland and Phil Foden both scored hat-tricks, although United have lost just once in 18 matches since that day.